Skip to main content

 • Access to health information and barriers to receiving it

-• Knowledge of the role of Black community members in vaccine development
+• Knowledge of the role of Black community members in vaccine development and healthcare excellence

 This project is funded by the Public Health Agency of Canada.
 The aggregate data summaries and learnings from this platform will be shared with the funder and other interested health organizations to inform future health services.